 We are generally supportive of gap-year requests and feel strongly that students should be encouraged to explore opportunities that are important to them before pursuing their Hamilton career.
 However, this option is not intended for students to further their admission options one year later.
 We are willing to hold a spot for a student in a subsequent year/class, but reserve this opportunity only for those who truly intend to enroll at Hamilton.

 To apply for a deferral, you first need to be enrolled at Hamilton by having submitted your enrollment deposit by May 1.
-Once enrolled (or concurrent with submitting your deposit), you need to contact Director of Admission Lora Schilder with your reasons for requesting a gap year and your proposed plans for the year.
+Once enrolled (or concurrent with submitting your deposit), you need to contact Dean of Admission T. Peaches Valdes with your reasons for requesting a gap year and your proposed plans for the year.

 The deadline for deferral requests is June 1.